-The Company holds collateralized debt obligations ("CDOs")/collateralized loan obligations ("CLOs) that typically reference a tranche of an underlying synthetic portfolio of single name credit default swaps collateralized by corporate bonds ("credit-linked notes") or cash portfolio of asset-backed securities ("asset-backed CDOs").
+The Company holds collateralized debt obligations ("CDOs")/collateralized loan obligations ("CLOs") that typically reference a tranche of an underlying synthetic portfolio of single name credit default swaps collateralized by corporate bonds ("credit-linked notes") or cash portfolio of asset-backed securities ("asset-backed CDOs").
 Credit correlation, a primary input used to determine the fair value of credit-linked notes, is usually unobservable and derived using a benchmarking technique.
 The other credit-linked note model inputs such as credit spreads, including collateral spreads, and interest rates are typically observable.
 Asset-backed CDOs/CLOs are valued based on an evaluation of the market and model input parameters sourced from similar positions as indicated by primary and secondary market activity.
-Each asset-backed CDO/CLO position is evaluated independently taking into consideration available comparable market levels, underlying collateral performance and pricing, deal structures, and liquidity.
-Cash CDOs/CLOs are categorized in Level 2 of the fair value hierarchy when either the credit correlation input is insignificant or comparable market transactions are observable.
-In instances where the credit correlation input is deemed to be significant or comparable market transactions are unobservable, cash CDOs/CLOs are categorized in Level 3 of the fair value hierarchy.
+Each asset-backed CDO/CLO position is evaluated independently taking into consideration available comparable market levels, underlying collateral performance and pricing, deal structures and liquidity.
+Cash CDOs/CLOs are categorized in Level 2 of the fair value hierarchy when either the credit correlation input is insignificant or comparable market transactions are unobservable, cash CDOs/CLOs are categorized in Level 3 of the fair value hierarchy.